 Trouble Along the Way begins at a struggling Catholic college named St. Anthony’s College.
 With its finances in a mess, the Church plans to close it.
 The school’s elderly rector, Father Burke is in a bit of denial about his advancing years, and the state of the school, but he hatches a plan to save both himself and the school from a forced retirement.

-He hires Steve Williams, a former big-time college football coach, forced out of the game, to turn their football program into a money-making machine that will pull the school out of its financial doldrums.
+He hires Steve Williams (John Wayne), a former big-time college football coach, forced out of the game, to turn their football program into a money-making machine that will pull the school out of its financial doldrums.
 Williams first turns down the job as he and his daughter, Carole, are doing just fine living off his gambling income.

 However, Williams has an ex-wife named Anne, and she’s a gold-digging, spiteful woman.
 When she files a report to Social Services that he is an unfit father, he accepts the Father’s offer in hopes that a job at a respectful school will look better to the courts.